 - Add new sources from which recruiters can source new, diverse talent.
 (Similarly, eliminate use of certain sources that tend to fail to generate a diverse set of prospective candidates.)

-At the end of the day, Pin-ya pointed out it requires a companywide effort to develop a more-inclusive recruitment process and bring a diverse array of voices, personalities, and expertise into the business.
+At the end of the day, Pin-ya pointed out it requires a company-wide effort to develop a more-inclusive recruitment process and hire a diverse array of voices, personalities, and expertise.

 In other words?
 Inclusive cultures aren’t built overnight.

-It takes a concerted effort from not just the TA team, but rather everyone within your organization — starting at the top — to ensure diversity and inclusion are central to the company’s mission and values.
+It takes a concerted effort from everyone within your org — starting at the top — to ensure diversity and inclusion are central to the company’s mission and values.

-Watch Pin-ya’s entire Lever Ascend session for even more in-depth insights into what it takes for businesses to employ a more-equitable and -inclusive hiring process and hiring more-diverse talent.
+Watch our on-demand Lever Ascend sessions for even more in-depth insights into what it takes for businesses to employ a more equitable and inclusive hiring process.